sparkflows/sparkflows-docs/docs/user-guide/data-preparation/others.rst

 **Save Watermark Node Configuration**

 *	``Save Watermark`` node is configured as below.
 *	Path of the watermark data needs to be entered in ``Path`` field.
-Browse buttons can be used to selected the path.
+Browse buttons can be used to select the path.

 .. figure:: ../../_assets/user-guide/data-preparation/others/hiveincremental-savewatermark.png
    :alt: dataprepothers_userguide